 With the slower pace of life that comes with social distancing, we have more time for one of our favorite hobbies: READING!
 Here are some book lists for you to get inspired:

-- The New York Times list of the 10 best fiction and nonfiction books of 2019
+- The New York Times list of the 100 notable books of 2020

 - Well-known authors offer recommendations of the books that bring them comfort

 - NPR’s 2020 Book Concierge

 - And of course, check out your local library for book recommendations, e-books, and other digital resources!